sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - $`K(u)`$ represents the Gaussian kernel function

-In the context of kernel density estimation, $u$ represents the normalized distance between the point $x$ at which the density is being estimated and a data point $x_i$, divided by the bandwidth $h$.
+In the context of kernel density estimation:

+$$ u = \frac{x - x_i}{h} $$

+where:
+- $u$ is the normalized distance
+- $x$ is where the density is being estimated
+- $x_i$ are the data points
+- $h$ is the bandwidth

 This variable $u$ is utilized within the Gaussian kernel function $K$, which is a probability density function.

-$$ u = \frac{x - x_i}{h} $$

-In the Gaussian kernel formula:

 $$ K(u) = \frac{1}{\sqrt{2\pi}} e^{-\frac{1}{2}u^2} $$

+where:
 - $u^2$ is the square of this normalized distance, which serves to weight the contribution of each data point $x_i$ to the density estimate at $x$, based on how far $x_i$ is from $x$, adjusted by the bandwidth $h$.
 - $e^{-\frac{1}{2}u^2}$ decreases rapidly as $u$ increases, meaning that points further away from $x$ will have less influence on the density estimate at $x$.
 - $frac{1}{\sqrt{2\pi}}$ is a normalization term that ensures the Gaussian kernel function integrates to $1$, keeping it as a valid probability distribution.